mamasters/CSC400---Data-Structures-Algorithms/README.md

   - Test the count method for the removed element.
   - Comment your code appropriately to explain the functionality of each method

-## Module 4 Critial Thinking Assignment
+## Module 4 Critial Thinking Assignment - Postifx Calculator
 Implement a postfix calculator in Java that evaluates arithmetic expressions in postfix notation.
 The program should support the basic arithmetic operations:
   - addition (+)
   - subtraction (-)